janekx21/bachelor-thesis/chapters/ba.typ

 installation process as very easy.
 This was very pleasing, because installing a language server can be very complex.
 In this case, a lot of energy went into making the process smooth.
 The question about experienced performance where also 100% very positive.
-This was to be expected, as my performance tests showed comparable results.
+This was to be expected, as the performance tests showed comparable results.
 The question on how well the goals of the developer could be achieved using the language server saw a mix of low and high result.
 The question on general experience was also pretty mixed with two participants